1. Main points

 Balance of payments statistics are compiled from a variety of sources, produced in the national accounts sector and financial accounts (SFA) framework.
 Some of the main sources used in the compilation include:

-• overseas trade statistics (HM Revenue and Customs (HMRC))
+- overseas trade statistics (HM Revenue and Customs (HMRC))

-• International Trade in Services Survey (ITIS) (Office for National Statistics (ONS))
+- International Trade in Services Survey (ITIS) (Office for National Statistics (ONS))

-• International Passenger Survey (ONS); this was suspended between March 2020 and January 2021 because of the coronavirus (COVID-19) pandemic
+- International Passenger Survey (ONS); this was suspended between March 2020 and January 2021 because of the coronavirus (COVID-19) pandemic

-• Foreign Direct Investment Survey (ONS and Bank of England (BoE))
+- Foreign Direct Investment Survey (ONS and Bank of England (BoE))

-• various financial inquiries (ONS and BoE)
+- various financial inquiries (ONS and BoE)

-• Ownership of UK Quoted Shares Survey (ONS)
+- Ownership of UK Quoted Shares Survey (ONS)

 Trade is measured through both exports and imports of goods and services.
 Data are supplied by over 30 sources, including several administrative sources, with HMRC being the largest for trade in goods.
 ITIS, conducted by the ONS, is the largest single data source for trade in services.

 The main source of information for UK foreign direct investment (FDI) statistics is our FDI Survey.
 Separate surveys are used to collect data on inward and outward FDI.
 This is combined with data from the BoE on the banking sector.
-The statistics in this bulletin are compiled using the asset and liability measurement principle, which uses residency as the main distinction between outward and inward investments.

-The estimates for all quarters since (and including) Quarter 3 (July to Sept) 2023 are based on quarterly survey data, but with simpler processing than normal.
-Estimates for quarters in 2021 and 2022 are based on full processing of survey data, but have not yet been updated to reflect the latest data from the 2021 and 2022 annual FDI surveys.
+Estimates for quarters in 2023 are based on full processing of survey data and have been updated to reflect the latest data from the 2023 annual FDI surveys.
+Estimates for quarters in 2021 and 2022 are based on full processing of survey data but have not yet been updated to reflect the latest data from the 2021 and 2022 annual FDI surveys.

 Changes affecting UK trade statistics

-HMRC implemented some data collection changes following Brexit, which affected statistics on UK trade in goods with the EU.
+HMRC implemented data collection changes following Brexit, which affected statistics on UK trade in goods with the EU.
 We have adjusted our estimates of goods imports from the EU in 2021 and 2022 to account for these changes.
 However, a structural break remains in the full time series for goods imports from and exports to the EU from January 2021.

 We therefore advise caution when interpreting and drawing conclusions from these statistics.
 More detail is provided in our Impact of trade in goods data collection changes on UK trade statistics: summary of adjustments and the structural break from 2021 article.